Andy Richter

-Paul Andrew Richter (born October 28, 1966) is an American actor, comedian, screenwriter, and talk show announcer.
-He is best known as the sidekick for Conan O'Brien on each of O'Brien's talk shows: Late Night and The Tonight Show on NBC and Conan on TBS.
-He was also star of the TV series Andy Richter Controls the Universe.
-He voiced Mort in the Madagascar film franchise and Ben Higgenbottom in the Nickelodeon animated television series The Mighty B!.
+Paul Andrew Richter (born October 28, 1966) is an American actor, comedian, writer, and talk show announcer.
+He is best known as the sidekick for Conan O'Brien on O'Brien's talk shows: Late Night, The Tonight Show on NBC, and Conan on TBS.
+He was also the star of the Fox television series Andy Richter Controls the Universe.
+He voiced Mort in the Madagascar film franchise and Ben Higgenbottom in the animated television series The Mighty B! on Nickelodeon.
+Since June 2019, Richter has hosted his own podcast, The Three Questions with Andy Richter on the Earwolf network.

 Early life

 Richter, the second of four children, was born in Grand Rapids, Michigan, to mother Glenda Swanson (née Palmer), a kitchen cabinet designer, and father Laurence R. Richter, who taught Russian at Indiana University for more than 32 years.
 Richter was raised in Yorkville, Illinois.
 He graduated from Yorkville High School in 1984, where he was elected Prom King.
-His parents divorced when he was 4 and his father later came out as gay.
-He is of Swedish-German descent.
+His parents divorced when he was 4 and his father later came out as bisexual.
+He is of Swedish and German descent.

 Career

 In the late 1980s, Richter attended the University of Illinois at Urbana–Champaign and Columbia College Chicago as a film major.
 While at Columbia, he learned the basics of comedic acting and writing by starring in numerous student films and videos.
 After leaving Columbia in 1988, Richter worked as a production assistant on commercial shoots in Chicago.
 In 1989, he began taking classes at Chicago's Improv Olympic.
 He went from student to "House Performer" within a year.
 Richter branched out working with "The Comedy Underground" and the Annoyance Theatre.
 Richter wrote for the short-lived Jonathan Brandmeier television show.

 In the early 1990s, the Annoyance Theatre hit gold when producer Joey Soloway staged The Real Live Brady Bunch with live, word-for-word performances of the '70s sitcom.
 The show was so popular that it attracted national attention and moved to New York City.
 Richter was not an original member of the cast but the actor who played "Mike Brady" in the Chicago cast opted not to go to New York.
-Richter asked Soloway if he could play "Mike" in New York and, since Soloway had not cast a replacement, he agreed.
+Richter asked Soloway if he could play "Mike" in New York and, since Soloway had not cast a replacement, they agreed.